dtonon/chronicle/README.md

 ![image](logo.png)

-Chronicle is a personal relay [Nostr](https://njump.me), built on the [Khatru](https://khatru.nostr.technology) framework, that stores complete conversations in which the owner has taken part and nothing else: pure signal.
+Chronicle is a personal relay [Nostr](https://njump.me), built on the [Khatru](https://khatru.nostr.technology) framework, that stores complete conversations, media included, in which the owner has taken part and nothing else: pure signal.
 This is possible since writing is limited to the threads in which the owner has partecipated (either as an original poster or with a reply/zap/reaction), and only to his trusted network (WoT), to protect against spam.

 Chronicle fits well in the Outbox model, so you can use it as your read/write relay, and it also automatically becomes a space-efficient backup relay.

-It also include a Blossom media server, so you can use it to store all your images and attachments.
+It also include a Blossom media server, so you can use it to store all your images and attachments; the Blossom server can also backup media for other authors, to create a fallback if the original blobs got lost (the BUD/NIP that manages the retrieval process is in progress).

 ## How it works